[ Printer Friendly Version ] [ Report Abuse ]

 Delphia on the other hand groaned inwardly at the thought of having to share a room.
 “How many girls do you think will be in our dorm?” she asked anxiously.

-“Probably just four or five, depending on how many first year girls there are in Gryffindor.” noticing the blue haired girl's concern she added, “Don't worry, we can stick together so we never get lost.
+“Probably just four or five, depending on how many first year girls there are in Gryffindor.”
+Noticing the blue haired girl's concern she added, “Don't worry, we can stick together so we never get lost.
 Let's eat now!”

 Delphia smiled at her, pleased to have at least one person there for her.
 She looked down at the table to notice the food had already appeared.
 Grabbing just a few rolls and some butter she looked around the hall at all the other houses.
-The back of her neck prickled and she swung around to look at the table with a large green banner and a snake embroyled on it.
+The back of her neck prickled and she swung around to look at the table with a large green banner and a snake embroidered on it.

 The boy with the blond hair was watching her, even from across the table she could feel waves of anger flowing off of him.
 Chills ran up her spine when she realized that more than half of the Slytherins gave off an evil aura,